 Dotrščina Memorial Park, Zagreb, Virtualni muzej Dotrščina

-Throughout the period of two months during the COVID-19 pandemic and the lockdown in spring 2020, I observed activities in the city forest of Cologne.
+Throughout the period of two months during the COVID-19 pandemic and the lockdown in spring 2020, I observed activities in the city forest of Cologne, Germany.
 Since playgrounds across the city were closed, suddenly parks were full of activities.
-All over the forest children with their parents built archaic tipi-like forms which I documented using a mobile GPS application, discovering a hidden “urbanistic” pattern in the ground plan of the park.
-I was fascinated by this “invisible” new pattern which appeared as a consequence of the specific circumstances.
-Moreover, I was struck by the notion how people, in spite of their fear of the unknown situation, enjoyed their newly gained time, which they spent in the parks with their beloved ones.
+All over the forest children with their parents built archaic tipi-like forms which I documented using a mobile GPS application, discovering a hidden “urbanistic” pattern in the ground plan of the park (see the post URBWALD-Soft Stems for Stable Systems).

 Photo Album (copyright Katarina Zlatec)